 Rare earth elements market: Types of rare earths

 There are a number of ways to categorize and better understand REEs.
 For example, rare earths are often divided into “heavy” and “light” categories based on their atomic weight.
-Heavy rare earths are generally more sought after, but light REEs can of course be important too.
+Heavy rare earths are generally more sought after, but light REEs can, of course, be important too.

 Rare earth elements market: Supply and demand

 Perhaps most notably, China accounts for the vast majority of the world’s rare earths supply.
-It produced 105,000 MT of rare earths in 2016, with Australia coming in a very distant second at 14,000 MT.
+As the world’s leading producer, China accounted for 120,000 MT of produced rare earths in 2018, with Australia coming in a very distant second at 20,000 MT.

 Despite its key role in the rare earths space, China has long had problems with illegal mining.
-As part of its 12th Five-year Plan, the country closed 14 illegal rare earths mines as well as 28 companies.
+As part of its 12th Five Year Plan, the country closed 14 illegal rare earths mines as well as 28 companies.

 Rare earth elements market: How to invest

-- Alkane Resources (ASX:ALK)
+- Alkane Resources (ASX:ALK,OTCQX:ALKEF)

-- Greenland Minerals and Energy (ASX:GGG)
+- Greenland Minerals and Energy (ASX:GGG,OTC Pink:GDLNF)